blakeboswell/ml-primer/README.md

   }
 }
 ```
-By examining a plot of performance of the cost function for different values of yhat we can intuit that this function is indeed convex.
+By examining a plot of performance of the cost function for different values of yhat we can intuit that this function is indeed convex, and we will leave it at that.
 ```r
 yhat <- seq(0.01, 0.99, 0.01)
 cost_y0 <- cost(yhat, 0)